Leonidas Polk: Early life and education

 Leonidas Polk was born in Raleigh, North Carolina, to Colonel William and Sarah (née Hawkins) Polk.
 William was a Revolutionary War veteran and prosperous planter.
-He was of Scottish And Anglo-Huguenot ancestry.
+He was of Scottish and Anglo-Huguenot ancestry.
 Capitalizing on his position as chief surveyor of the central district of Tennessee, he acquired about 100000 acre of land.

 Polk briefly attended the University of North Carolina at Chapel Hill before entering the United States Military Academy at West Point.
-During his senior year, he left the Scottish Calvinist church and joined the Episcopal Church and was baptized in the Academy Chapel by Chaplain Charles P. McIlvaine, who later became the Episcopal Bishop of Ohio.
+During his senior year, he left the Scottish Calvinist church.
+He joined the Episcopal Church and was baptized in the Academy Chapel by Chaplain Charles P. McIlvaine, who later became the Episcopal Bishop of Ohio.
 Polk had an impressive academic record, excelling in rhetoric and moral philosophy.
 He graduated eighth of 38 cadets on July 1, 1827, and was appointed a brevet second lieutenant in the artillery.

 Polk resigned his commission on December 1, 1827, to enter the Virginia Theological Seminary.
 He became an assistant to Bishop Richard Channing Moore at Monumental Church in Richmond, Virginia.
 Moore agreed to ordain Polk as a deacon in April 1830; however, on a visit to Raleigh in March, it was discovered that he had never been confirmed as an Episcopalian.
 To remedy the fact, before his ordination, he was hastily confirmed at St. John's Episcopal Church in Fayetteville, NC.
 He was then ordained a deacon as planned and a priest the following year.
 On May 6, 1830, Polk married Frances Ann Devereux, daughter of John Devereux and Frances Pollock; her mother was the granddaughter of Puritan theologian Jonathan Edwards.
 The Polks had eight children who survived to adulthood.